effektif/user-docs/docs/process-builder.rst

 Roles
 -----

-A role (a.k.a. process role) is a kind of process variable that is used for assigning tasks.
+A role (a.k.a. process role) is a kind of workflow variable that is used for assigning tasks.
 A role is a variable of type user that stores a single user You can optionally configure a role with a list of canidates.
 Roles are equivalent to swimlanes in BPMN.